Christianq010/fsnd_Item-Catalog-heroku/README.md

   ```python
   menuItems = relationship("MenuItem", cascade = "all, delete-orphan")
   ```
+  * On our vagrant machine, run the following files - `python database_setup.py`, `python data.py`.
+  _If both of these files run without error, the app is ready to be run locally_,

+* Run our app on http://localhost:5000 with vagrant using `foreman start web` .
+  _If it runs successfully, now its ready for deployment in Heroku._

 ### Create Google Client ID & Secret
 * Create and then Go to your app's page in the Google APIs Console — https://console.developers.google.com/apis